xmartlabs/xl-blog/blogs/2014-11-25-now-with-more-uxd.md

 ---
 title: Now with more UXD!
+subtitle: "An approach to developing a deep relationship between your product and your users through our UXD methodology and services. "
+permalink: /2014-11-25-now-with-more-uxd/
+featured: true
 date: 2014-11-25
+category: product-design
+thumbnail: /images/uxd-web.png
-tags: []
+tags:
+  - Designs
 author: alberto
-category: product-design
-permalink: /2014-11-25-now-with-more-uxd/
 ---

 <p>